Time icon

 • Crafting or responding to company social media posts

-Cell phone stipend vs. reimbursement policy
+Cell phone reimbursement stipend

 In a contrasting cell phone reimbursement model, employees must submit documentation of their expenses before being reimbursed.
 Employees pay the cost of the cell plan upfront, then go through a lot of red tape to receive their money back.
-They must keep track of receipts, submit a report, and hope it’s processed quickly, so they’re not out of pocket for long.
+They must track receipts, submit a report, and hope it's processed quickly so they're not out of pocket for long.
 This is especially difficult for those with lower socioeconomic status or existing student loans who may struggle with dents in their monthly finances.
 Some will go into debt waiting for the payment to arrive.

 Equally, in a reimbursement model, finance teams must go through the headache of combing through call and internet data — and there's a cost associated with this work.
 GBTA research highlights that the average time to process an expense report is 20 minutes at a company cost of $58.
 But 19% of expense reports include errors or missing information, which adds 18 minutes and $52 to the total.